Interfoto Picture Library Ltd v Stiletto Visual Programmes Ltd

 Interfoto Picture Library Ltd v Stiletto Visual Programmes Ltd [1987] EWCA Civ 6 is an English contract law case on onerous clauses and the rule of common law that reasonable notice of them must be given to a contracting party in order that they be effective.
-It also addressed, but did not decide, the position of onerous clauses as disguised penalties (which are ineffective at common law).
+It also addressed, but did not decide, the position of onerous clauses as disguised penalties (which are ineffective under common law).

 Facts

 Interfoto delivered 47 photographic transparencies to Stiletto in a jiffy bag.
 Stiletto was planning to use them for a presentation, but in the event it did not.
 It never opened the transparency bag or read Interfoto's standard terms and conditions, which were inside the bag.
 Condition 2 said there was a holding fee of £5 per transparency for each day over fourteen days.
 After around a month, Interfoto sent a bill for £3,783.50.

 Judgment

 The Court of Appeal held that the holding fee was ineffective.
-Dillon LJ said that a ‘particularly onerous or unusual’ term must have special notice.
+Dillon LJ said that a "particularly onerous or unusual" term must have special notice.
 However, Interfoto was entitled to a small restitutory charge of £3.50 per transparency per week for their holding.